beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 ## Time Dependent Rate Model Tutorial

-{% include callout.html content='The tutorial combines the concept of epoch modelling, discussed in the <a href="epoch_models">\'Epoch model\' tutorial</a>, and a generalized linear model formulation over the epoch parameters.' %}
+{% include callout.html content='The tutorial combines the concept of epoch modelling, discussed in the <a href="epoch_models">\'Epoch model\' tutorial</a>, and a generalized linear model formulation for the epoch parameters.' %}

-As example dataset, we using the foamy virus (FV) dataset analyzed by Aiewsakun and Katzourakis (2015) to show the presence of time dependent rates.
+As example dataset, we use the foamy virus (FV) dataset analyzed by [Aiewsakun and Katzourakis (2015)](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-015-0408-z) to show the presence of time dependent rates.
 The input file for this tutorial, <samp>TDRP_foamy.fas</samp>, can be [downloaded here]({{ root_url }}files/TDRP_foamy.fas).

 Note that in this dataset, we consider a time scale in millions of years (My).
 We use this data set to demonstrate how to apply the time dependent rate (TDR) clock model described in [Membrebe et al. (2019)](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msz094/5475507).
-We first create an xml using BEAuti whihc will serve as the basis for further editing in order to set up the epoch-TDR model.
+We first create an xml using BEAuti which will serve as the basis for further editing in order to set up the epoch-TDR model.

 ### Generating an XML File

 The first thing that we need to do is to upload the sequences in BEAUti and generate an XML file.
 Upload the dataset in the Partitions tab.
 The TDR model requires internal node calibrations, preferrably distributed across the time-scale of the evolutionary history.
-Because of the history of FV-host co-speciation, we can calibrate most nodes in the FV tree using host divergence date estimates.
+Because of the history of FV-host co-speciation, we can calibrate most nodes in the FV tree using estimates of host divergence dates.
 To specify such calibrations, we first need to define taxon sets for the relevant nodes as follows in the Taxa panel and enforce them to be monophyletic:

 | Taxon Set | Included Taxa                                                              |
 |-----------|----------------------------------------------------------------------------|